 - approves the election of the Council members;

 - renders decision regarding the membership of the Committee in unions and other national and international associations;

-The sessions of the Assembly can be held only in a presence of at least half of a total number of members;
+The sessions of the Assembly can be held only in presence of at least half of the total number of members;

 THE PROGRAM BOARD